davidusb-geek/emhass-add-on/Test.md

 ## Develop on VS-Code DevContainer with Home Assistant test environment

-Using VS-Code DevContainers, you can generate a Home Assistant test environment for the addon before release.
+Using VS-Code DevContainers, you can generate a Home Assistant test environment for the Add-on before release.
 We can pull a version of the EMHASS package (required with EMHASS-Add-on) from a Git repo/branch, or via pip.
 Alternately, we can specify different pre-built EMHASS-Add-On versions _(EMHASS-Add-On Docker images)_ from DockerHub.

 See the following steps: